Bicalutamide is a hormonal therapy drug used to treat prostate cancer. It can be given alone or with other types of treatment.

 If you have constipation, contact the hospital for advice.
 Your doctor can give you drugs called laxatives to help.

-You may get pain or discomfort in your tummy area (abdomen) or back.
+You may get pain or discomfort in your tummy area (abdomen).
 You may also feel bloated or have indigestion or wind.
 Peppermint capsules, mint tea or charcoal tablets may help with indigestion or wind.
 Tell your doctor if your symptoms do not improve or if they get worse.
 They can give you drugs to help.

 Dizziness or drowsiness